HTTP-RPC/Kilo/README.md

 * `arguments` - an instance of `java.util.Map` containing the arguments to the remote method as key/value pairs
 * `resultHandler` - an instance of `vellum.webrpc.ResultHandler` that will be invoked upon completion of the remote method

-`WebRPCService` also provides the following convenience method for calling remote methods that don't take any arguments.
-It simply delegates to the first method, passing an empty argument map:
+A convenience method for invoking remote methods that don't take any arguments is also provided.

-    public <V> Future<V> invoke(String methodName, ResultHandler<V> resultHandler) { ... }

 Scalar arguments can be any numeric type, a boolean, or a string.
 Multi-value arguments are specified as a list of any supported scalar type; e.g. `List<Double>`.

+The result handler is called upon completion of the remote method. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows:

+    public void execute(V result, Exception exception);

+On successful completion, the first argument will contain the result of the remote method call.
+It will be an instance of one of the following types or `null`, depending on the JSON response returned by the server:

+* `java.lang.String`: string
+* `java.lang.Number`: number
+* `java.lang.Boolean` true/false
+* `java.util.List`: array
+* `java.util.Map`: object

+The second argument will always be `null` in this case.
+If an error occurs, the first argument will be `null` and the second will contain an exception representing the error that occurred.

-The result handler is called upon completion of the method.
-Note that the handler is called on the thread that executed the remote request, which, in most cases, will not be the same thread that called the `invoke()` method.
-This is discussed in more detail below.
+Note that a result handler is called on the thread that executed the remote request, which in most cases will not be the main UI thread.
+However, user interface toolkits generally require UI updates to be performed on the main thread.
+As a result, handlers typically need to “post” a message back to the UI thread in order to update the application's state.
+Implementation details will vary by platform.
+For example, a Swing application might call SwingUtilities#invokeAndWait(), whereas an Android application might call Handler#post().
+See the platform documentation for more information.

-The `invoke()` methods return an instance of `java.util.concurrent.Future` representing the invocation request.
+Both `invoke()` methods return an instance of `java.util.concurrent.Future` representing the invocation request.
 This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.

 Request security provided by the underlying `HttpURLConnection` implementation.
 See the Javadoc for more information.

-### ResultHandler Interface
-The `ResultHandler` interface is the means by which applications are notified when a remote method invocation is complete.
-It defines a single method, `execute()`, that is called when a remote method call succeeds or fails:

-    public void execute(V result, Exception exception);

-On successful completion, the first argument contains the result of the remote method call.
-The second argument will be `null` in this case.
-If an error occurs, the first argument will be `null` and the second will contain an exception representing the error that occurred.

-Because `ResultHandler` is a functional interface (i.e. defines only a single method), it can be implemented using a lambda expression in Java 8 or later.
-Using lambdas can significantly reduce the verbosity and improve the readability of callback handling code.
-An example is provided later.

-As noted earlier, the result handler's `execute()` method will generally be invoked on a background thread.
-However, most user interface toolkits only allow the UI to be updated on the main thread.
-As a result, handlers will generally need to "post" a message back to the UI thread in order to update the application's state.
-Implementation details will vary by platform.
-For example, a Swing application might call `SwingUtilities#invokeAndWait()` to post a runnable to the event dispatch thread, whereas an Android application might call `Handler#post()`, an SWT application might call `Display#asyncExec()`, and a JavaFX application might call `Platform.runLater()` to execute code on the UI thread.

 ### Examples
 The following code snippet demonstrates how `WebRPCService` can be used to invoke the methods of the hypothetical math service discussed earlier.
-It creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
+It first creates an instance of the `WebRPCService` class and configures it with a pool of ten threads for executing requests.
+It also supplies a request dispatcher that executes the result handler command on the current thread.
+In an actual application, handler commands would typically be posted to the UI thread via a platform-specific means such as `SwingUtilities#invokeAndWait()` (Swing), `Platform#invokeLater()` (JavaFX), `Display#asyncExec()` (SWT), or `Handler#post()` (Android).
+See the platform documentation for more information.

-The code then invokes the `add()` method, passing a value of 2 for "a" and 4 for "b".
+Once the service has been constructed, the code invokes the `add()` method, passing a value of 2 for "a" and 4 for "b".
 The result of executing the method is the number 6:

     // Create service
     URL baseURL = new URL("https://localhost:8443/webrpc-test-server/test/");
+    ExecutorService executorService = Executors.newFixedThreadPool(10);

-    WebRPCService service = new WebRPCService(baseURL, Executors.newFixedThreadPool(10));
+    WebRPCService service = new WebRPCService(baseURL, executorService);

     // Add a + b
     HashMap<String, Object> addArguments = new HashMap<>();